If you have been arrested for injury to a child, you should contact and consult with an attorney.

 In another case, a Third Degree Injury to a child felony, we obtained a Not Guilty jury verdict for a stepmother accused of slapping her step-child causing his eardrum to be ruptured and a bruise on his face.

-In another case we defended a teacher accused of slapping her second-grade student.
+In another case, we defended a teacher accused of slapping her second-grade student in a Taylor County jury trial.
 The jury found her not guilty.

 TEXAS LAW ON INJURY TO A CHILD